 Sending invoices and tracking payments

-I used to do this very old school.
+I used to do this very old school thing but it’s a way to bill your clients for free.
 I made an invoice myself in InDesign (you might use Word or a similar program) and emailed it to the client.
 The could send me a check or, if they requested it, I would send them an invoice through Paypal.
 Then I had a spreadsheet where I kept track of due dates.
 This was fine when I just had a handful of clients, but as my business grew, it just became impossible and too stressful to keep up with.

 The number 1 piece of advice I keep close from my many sessions with the North Shore Advisory, is to use a professional invoicing system.
 Google “invoicing for freelancers” and you will see that there are a lot of options, with a lot of different pricetags (some are even free).
 I kicked the tires on a bunch of them (and I recommend you do, too) but the one I fell in love with was Freshbooks.
 It was designed specifically for freelancers, lets you input all of your clients, sends nice invoices by email, accepts payments by several different methods, and keeps track of when payments are late, sending out periodic reminders.
 It costs about $30 per month, but it more than makes up for that in saved time and speedy payments.

 When you look at different programs, make sure you look to see what payment methods they can accept – many will only accept Paypal, and some don’t offer any kind of payment processing at all – they just create invoices.